danftang/SpaceTimeOS/README.md

     }
 };
 ```
-Each agent has an `channelToOther` channel, through which it can communicate with the other agent by using the `send(...)` method.
-The message is a lambda function that takes a reference to the other agent as its argument.
-When the function reaches the other agent, it will be executed with that agent as its argument.
+On construction, our `Ping` agent takes an object that provides a position in spacetime at which it should be created, this can be another agent or a point on the boundary.
+Our agent can send a lambda function to the other agent using `channelToOther.send(...)`.
+The lambda function should take a reference to the other agent as its sole argument.
+When the lambda reaches the other agent, it will be executed with that agent as its argument.
+In our case it will execute a `ping()` which will send a lambda back...

 Now all we need to do is initiate the simulation and set it going.
 ```